Health and Safety Policy

 Manager, Supervisor and Team Lead’s:

-6. To carry out regular safe work observations and relevant inspections in the workplace to ensure a safe and healthy environment and warn all employees of any potential or actual dangers and to advise them how to isolate, prevent, or remove such dangers.
+6. Carries out regular safe work observations and relevant inspections in the workplace to ensure a safe and healthy environment and warn all employees of any potential or actual dangers and to advise them how to isolate, prevent, or remove such dangers.
 Ensure all unsafe acts and conditions observed during observations/inspections are corrected immediately.

 Employee’s Responsibilities:

-3. Refrain from causing or participating in harassment or violence.
+4. Refrains from causing or participating in harassment or violence.

-5. To notify a supervisor or manager of any unsafe conditions or acts that may be of danger to other workers or themselves.
+6. Notifies a supervisor or manager of any unsafe conditions or acts that may be of danger to other workers or themselves.

-7. To take every reasonable precaution to protect the safety of other workers and themselves.
+8. Takes every reasonable precaution to protect the safety of other workers and themselves.

-8. To report all accidents, injuries, workplace illnesses, or near miss incidents to your supervisor or manager immediately.
+9. Reports all accidents, injuries, workplace illnesses, or near miss incidents to your supervisor or manager immediately.

-10. Participate in training, safety meetings and other safety activities in the workplace.
+11. Participates in training, safety meetings and other safety activities in the workplace.

 In addition, BGE’s Senior Leadership Team, Managers, Supervisors and Employees will: